5 Steps to Overcome Imposter Syndrome

 Aside from the help they will give you, you’ll also be a positive influence on others.
 And it’s a handy way to keep an eye on your competition :)

-Pro Tip - When listening to others and taking "constructive" advice, be selective about whose opinions you value.
-Photographers are wonderful creative resources, but we're also fiercely competitive.
+Pro Tip: When listening to others and taking “constructive” advice, be selective about whose opinions you value.
+Photographers are wonderful, creative resources, but we’re also fiercely competitive.

 As in any industry, jealous ones thrive on bringing others down.
 One of the byproducts of showing off your best work to others is building confidence and inspiration through comparison.

-Let's get one thing straight, overcoming imposter syndrome isn't a one-and-done deal.
-It's a journey.
 Even seasoned pro photographers like Annie Leibovitz and Joe McNally have admitted to feeling self-doubt.
-The difference is they don't let it stop them.
+The difference is that they don’t let it stop them.

 As a wedding photographer, your success won’t be defined by a single wedding.
 It will be shaped by your commitment to improving your craft as a photographer, your ability to connect with clients, and your determination to keep going even when it’s hard.